 Daniel Day-Lewis

-Daniel Day-Lewis (born 29 April 1957) is a retired actor of British and Irish citizenship.
-Often described as one of the greatest actors in the history of cinema, he received numerous accolades throughout his career which spanned over four decades, including three Academy Awards, four BAFTA Awards, three Screen Actors Guild Awards and two Golden Globe Awards.
+Sir Daniel Michael Blake Day-Lewis (born 29 April 1957) is an English actor.
+Often described as one of the greatest actors in the history of cinema, he is the recipient of numerous accolades, including three Academy Awards, four BAFTA Awards, three Screen Actors Guild Awards and two Golden Globe Awards.
+In 2014, Day-Lewis received a knighthood for services to drama.

 My Left Foot: The Story of Christy Brown